laraveltherightway/laraveltherightway.github.io/_posts/02-04-19-production.md

 ## Production Environment {#production-environment}

-> WIP (work in progress): this will be filled up by collected best practices once we had validated and verified our sources.
+> WIP (work in progress): this will be filled up by collected best practices once we had done enough research about the subject matter.